 1800 – 1900

-1809 John Dickinson buys the existing paper mill at Apsley, which occupied a site that had been recorded as a flour mill in the Domesday survey.
+1809 John Dickinson buys the paper mill at Apsley, established on a site that had been recorded as a flour mill in the Domesday survey.

 1811 Dickinson expands his paper making business by purchasing Nash Mills.
-He and his wife Ann move into the Mill House there.
+He and his wife Ann move into Mill House.

 1820 Rosehill: This house stood on Gallows Hill.
 One of its earliest residents was the Rev. Robert Coningham who fostered James Fitzjames who, having joined the Navy at the age of 12 became Captain of the HMS Erebus and co-leader of the Franklin Expedition in 1847.
 The house was demolished in 1956.

 Trowley House: Sited where Follet Drive is today.
-It was particularly well known for its pear orchards and for having the only swimming pool in Abbots Langley.
+It was particularly well known for its pear orchards and the only swimming pool in Abbots Langley.
 The house was demolished in 1958.

 1839 A `second class station' is opened, due in part to the influence of John Dickinson.
 It is given the name Home Park Halt (today Kings Langley Station).